kailash-manasarovar/statement/docs/timeline/2024/january.md

     - I wonder if Patricia and whoever the trumpet teacher is, someone she assuredly knows, share an interest in art.

 - I end up blocking this person because it's just so weird but I think if you believe the lie, even a tiny bit, 10%, they have a hold over you.
 I believed it a little.
+- The account went from talking about specifics related to the stalking to back to pretending she was a woman in France, then back and forth.
 - And, of course, who wouldn't be influenced by love and a potential relationship, being with someone you believe you really like, even if it is manufactured and fake?

+### Google search results for boyfriends

+- I am seeing multiple posts about "boyfriends" on my accounts' Google search result images.
+- Like [tables](../2023/september.md#table) the year before, or [fridges](../2025/april.md#fridges), all I can see is a long list of various posts about boyfriends.
+- I believe that's what this tweet is referring to: https://x.com/JackChardwood/status/1742110623490506940.
+- I mention this on Twitter: https://x.com/1FRGVN/status/1748488576860389657.
+- How do they do it?
+I ask: https://x.com/1FRGVN/status/1748485970272419873.
+- I thought it might be cookies but I used someone else's device once to check and the results were the same.
+Unless they had hacked that person's phone too.

+### `@JackChardwood` account content completely changed

+- Up until early January, on my `@JackChardwood` account, I see mostly rather dull content about tech and self-help, motivational stuff.
+It's really very boring.
+- Suddenly, the timeline has completely changed and it is now posting spiritual content, love and romance content, nothing like I was seeing before.
+- It's weird.
+I note it: https://x.com/JackChardwood/status/1750917604393308599

 ## Lucia in the dark room with Domingo